Why do large corporations invest in startups?

 There’s a long history to this.
 DuPont, for example, founded in 1802, had, by 1914, become a large diversified chemical company when it invested in the six-year-old automobile manufacturer, General Motors.
 DuPont could see that the expanding automotive industry would provide a good market for its own products, such as artificial leather, plastics, and paints.
 It proved to be a shrewd investment.

-In recent years, with the accelerating pace of technological change, big corporations have tended to make investment in startups a key part of their corporate strategies.
+In recent years, with the accelerating pace of technological change, larger corporations have tended to make investments in startups a key part of their corporate strategies, with the average institutional investor today allocating circa 25% of their investment portfolio to venture capital.

 Mondelez International, formerly Kraft, is among a number of corporations - including Nike, Microsoft, American Express, and PepsiCo – to set up investment funds, and other programs aimed at startups.